canonical/lxd/doc/network-zones.md

 ## Add custom records

-A network zone automatically generates a DNS record for each instance.
+A network zone automatically generates forward and reverse records for all instances, network gateways and downstream network ports.
 If required, you can manually add custom records to a zone.

 To do so, use the `lxc network zone record` command.